WSU-kduncan/f23cicd-hulkman125/Project-4and5/website/README-CI.md

-3. I tagged using the image I build using my dockerfile:

-          docker tag nginx:latest cobraking1/repo4cobra:latest
+3. I tagged using the image I build using my dockerfile: docker tag cobraking1/repo4cobra:latest

    to create a new image container called "dockerking1/repo4cobra" to my Docker software on my PC.
    I then pushed my new container by typing down:

       docker push cobraking1/repo4cobra:latest

-4. The following link is the link to my dockerhub reposiroty: https://hub.docker.com/repository/docker/cobraking1/repo4cobra/general
+5. The following link is the link to my dockerhub reposiroty: https://hub.docker.com/repository/docker/cobraking1/repo4cobra/general

-5. to set a secret on Github, go to settings/Secrets and variables/Actions then click on the "New repository secret" button.
+6. to set a secret on Github, go to settings/Secrets and variables/Actions then click on the "New repository secret" button.
 I chose my secrets as Docker_Password to store my Dockerhub password, Docker_Username to store my Dockerhub username, and Docker_Token to set my Dockerhub access token.

-6. This workflow named docker-workflow.ym,l uses my github secrets named DOCKER_USERNAME and DOCKER_TOKEN and uses it to access my dockerhub account and pushes my image nginx from this folder into dockerhub inside my image/reponame of cobraking1/repo4cobra.
+7. This workflow named docker-workflow.ym,l uses my github secrets named DOCKER_USERNAME and DOCKER_TOKEN and uses it to access my dockerhub account and pushes my image nginx from this folder into dockerhub inside my image/reponame of cobraking1/repo4cobra.

 the first step in my workflow is to use a docker/metadata-action@v4 to extract metadata from Git reference and Github events using the image of cobraking1/repo4cobra image I created from my dockerfile.